Modern Slavery Act statement

 1. Organisational structure and supply chains

-Our supply chains include suppliers of event spaces for conferences, IT and other office equipment and support services, marketing services from technology companies, professional services from our lawyers, accountants and other advisers, office cleaning and other office facilities services, print production and magazine distribution services.
+Our supply chains include suppliers of event spaces for conferences, IT and other office equipment and support services, marketing services from technology companies, professional services from our lawyers, accountants and other advisers, office cleaning and other office facilities services, print production and newspaper distribution services.

 We currently operate in countries around the world including in North and South America, Asia, Europe and the Middle East and Africa.

-Employee Handbooks: Each region has a location-specific handbook.
+Employee handbooks: each region has a location-specific handbook.
 These help colleagues understand more about their benefits, our company, and also our policies regarding the prevention of slavery and human trafficking.

 Whistleblowing policy: the Group is committed to the highest standards of openness, honesty, accountability and corporate governance.
 We encourage all our colleagues to report any malpractice related to the direct activities, or the supply chains of, our organisation.
 This includes any circumstances that may give rise to an enhanced risk of slavery or human trafficking.
 Our whistleblowing procedure is designed to make it easy for colleagues to make disclosures, without fear of retaliation.
 Colleagues who have concerns can contact Lighthouse, our external, confidential service to give them the opportunity to raise concerns, whatever they may be.